Initialized empty Git repository in /path/to/repository/.git/

 # Switched to a new branch 'bug/fix-email-validation'

-: Merges changes from one branch into the current branch.
+git merge <branch-name>: Merges changes from one branch into the current branch.

 Example: